Now with the Manuscript Addition to the

 on Ludwig van Beethoven

 Autograph manuscripts.
 (1831.)
-12 pp. on 3 double leaves + ½ leaf and 13 pp. on 9 (4 blue) single leaves resp.
+12 pp. on 3 double leaves + ½ leaf and 13 pp. on 9 (4 blue) individual leaves resp.
 Dark brown kid portfolio with blind tooled facsimilated title Biographische Notitzen / über / Ludwig van Beethoven on the front cover (37 x 23.5 cm) & 13-line gilt stamped in German in the inside cover

 “ The ‘Biographical Notes’ / of Ignaz von Seyfried / (1776 Vienna 1841) / as the second earliest comprehensive source / of the Beethoven literature / in the 1831 autograph manuscript / deviating from the 1832 print / regarding one of the / most moving moments in Beethoven’s life / Including i. a. also / his fascinating report of the event / of the / ‘1798. piano match with the virtuoso Wölffl’ ”

-with the sheets of the Biography Manuscript as original filling, into which the manuscript sheets of the Character Traits and Anecdotes in their different sizes, papers + colors have been exactly incorporated per own laid portfolio in such a manner that their nine themes lie upon seven gilt stamped numbered sheets with flaps to stick in.
+with the sheets of the Beethoven Biography Manuscript as original filling, into which the manuscript sheets of the Character Traits and Anecdotes in their different sizes, papers + colors have been exactly incorporated per own laid portfolio in such a manner that their nine themes lie upon seven gilt stamped numbered sheets with flaps to stick in.
 Gilt stamped then also the frontcover of the portfolio in German with

 “ Ludwig van Beethoven / (Character Traits and Anecdotes / communicated / by / Ignaz von Seyfried / Autograph Manuscript) / 1831 ”.